curl/everything-curl/building-deps.md

 # Dependencies

 A key to making good software is to build on top of other great software.
-By using other libraries that many others use, we reinvent the same things fewer times and we get more reliable software as there are more people using the same code.
+By using libraries that many others use, we reinvent the same things fewer times and we get more reliable software as there are more people using the same code.

 A whole slew of features that curl provides require that it is built to use one or more external libraries.
 They are then dependencies of curl.
-None of them are *required* to be used, but most users will want to use at least some.
+None of them are *required*, but most users will want to use at least some of them.

 ## zlib

 http://zlib.net/

-curl can do automatic decompression of data transfered over HTTP if built with zlib.
+curl can do automatic decompression of data transferred over HTTP if built with zlib.
 Getting compressed data over the wire will use less bandwidth.

 ## c-ares

 https://c-ares.haxx.se/

-curl can be built with c-ares to be able to do asynchronous name resolves.
+curl can be built with c-ares to be able to do asynchronous name resolution.
-Another option to enable asynchronous name resolves is to build curl with the threaded name resolver backend, which then instead will create a separate helper thread for each name resolve, which c-ares is doing it all within the same thread.
+Another option to enable asynchronous name resolution is to build curl with the threaded name resolver backend, which will then instead create a separate helper thread for each name resolve. c-ares does it all within the same thread.

 ## libssh2